Name and Identity

 The SSMEIC Revises its Name

-This decision comes after extensive discussions within the committee, coupled with an initial consultation among members at the 2023 General Assembly.
-Although the revision may seem modest, its significance is profound.
-By revising the society’s name to resonate with contemporary realities, we are advancing alignment with SSMEIC’s vision as well as the scientific and epistemological views held by its members.
+This decision comes after extensive discussions within the committee and a preliminary consultation among members at the 2023 General Assembly.
+While the change may appear modest, its significance is profound.
+By revising the society’s name to reflect contemporary realities, we are ensuring it aligns more closely with SSMEIC’s vision and the contemporary scientific and epistemological views of its members.

 Symbolic Significance of the Name